splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 ### Event index

-It is possible to create an event without a single metric value, in such scenario it will go to an event index.
+It is possible to create an event without a single metric value.
+In such scenario, it will go to an event index.
-An example of such profile would be:
+See the following example of profile under that scenario:

 ```yaml
 profile_with_only_textual_fields: